rst0070/Partial_Additive_Speech/README.md

 ## Run

 __1. With docker__
-change paths for mounting in `launch.sh` file and run it.
+change paths in `launch.sh` file and run it.
 - `/data/vox1_musan` - root folder of musan noise
 - `/data/voxceleb1` - root folder of VoxCeleb1 data. this folder should have sub directories, `train` and `test`.